Last Updated on September 5, 2023 by Lori Walker

 Your cooking time would determine the texture of the jelly, whether it would be softer or firmer.

 This process is similar to making jams, but instead of fruit juice, jams use mashed fruit.
+But do you cover Jello if you put it in the refrigerator?

 Why Is My Jelly Not Setting?